 11. They want to give a child born in another country a chance to thrive.

-It’s estimated that, worldwide, there are 15 million children who are waiting for a family through adoption.
+It’s estimated that, worldwide, there are nearly 15 million children who are waiting for a family through adoption.
 The scope of need is massive.
 Many families respond to this need through international adoption — the process of parents from the U.S. adopting a child from a different country.
 Why adopt this way?
 Because every child should know what it feels like to be a part of a family.
 When parents adopt internationally, they meet a big need and give a child an opportunity to thrive.

 12. They want to raise an older child rather than an infant.